craftcms/docs/docs/6.x/extend/http.md

 :::

 Yii’s automatic routing scheme for controller actions used specific paths that involved the plugin or module’s identifier and kebab-cased controller and action names.
-Craft 6.x does not impose any of these requirements—but continuing to prefix routes with your plugin handle is a great way to avoid collisions.
+Craft 6.x does not impose any of these requirements for routes defined in `web.php` or `cp.php`—but continuing to prefix routes with your plugin handle is a great way to avoid collisions.

 ## Action Paths